The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 4. To-do: Application for the EORI number

-Point number 4 of this Amazon FBA manual only applies to imports, but it still affects a large portion of marketplace sellers.
-The Economic Operators’ Registration and Identification is an identification number without which commercial import into the European Union is not possible for commercial entities.
+Point number 4 of this Amazon FBA guide applies only during import, but still affects a large portion of marketplace sellers.
+The Economic Operators’ Registration and Identification is an identification number without which commercial import into the European Union for commercial entities is not possible.

 Thus, the EORI number serves as a unique identifier of the responsible importer and can, for example, be applied for at the German customs.